SurabhiAmit/Customized_scrabble_game/README.md

 # User Manual: SingleScrabbler

 SingleScrabbler is an Android application designed for word game lovers who enjoy single player mode.
+It is built using java, XML to create android layout files on pixel 2 phone and database persistence was employed on SQLite database so that players can return to their unfinished games.

 ## Getting Started